 These meetings are varied and include video nights, technical presentations, social nights and presentations by guest speakers from a motoring related body or organisation.
 These evenings also provide Members with an opportunity to discuss technical problems, locate sources of Spare Parts or purchase Spare Parts from our Club Spares stocks, purchase Club Regalia or borrow from the Club Library.

 Dates & details for Club Events are on our Events Page here.

 Cars For Sale and Wanted – Car Mart

-Advertise Your Rover or Parts with RCCA – Advertisements now accepted for publication on our web page.
-As well as appearing in our magazines, Viking Torque and Small Torque, if you wish to reach the wider Internet market, why not advertise your Rover here on the RCCA web pages.
+Advertise Your Rover or Parts for sale with RCCA – Advertisements can be published on our Car Mart web page, as well as appearing in our magazines, Viking Torque and Small Torque, if you wish to reach the wider Internet market.
 It costs nothing normally to advertise, (RCCA does reserve the right to charge a fee for ads placed by businesses or commercial suppliers under certain circumstances.)

 RCCA is a member of the Association of Motoring Clubs Inc. (AOMC) and is entitled to have delegates represent the Club at Association meetings and hold positions on the Association’s Committee and sub-committees; several of the club’s members have served on its Management Committee for a number of years.
 Club members support the AOMC by displaying their cars at the annual show for British and European vehicles.

 VicRoads Club Plate Scheme